Customizing an automation rule or web action output email

 How to notify a suspended users manager with a text saying that the account is suspended

-You can configure the Output section of Suspend User web action so that when a user account is suspended user manager will get a notification message.
+You can configure the Rule Output section of the Suspend web action (Active Directory users) so that when a user account is suspended user manager will get a notification message.
 The message text can be different for immediate suspension and scheduled suspension.

 Send notification on immediate suspend

-To notify a suspended users manager when a user account is suspended, you should do the following:
+To notify a suspended users manager when a user account is suspended, do the following:

 $managerName = "Manager"